10th Sunday in Ordinary Time, Year B – Homily

 Given the “radical individualism” we see in society, people think they can pick and choose what they believe.
 These people treat the teachings of our Catholic faith as a buffet where they pick and choose what they want to believe and reject the rest.
 The term that can be used for to describe such people is “Cafeteria Catholics.”

 Unfortunately, this is not something new but perhaps more prevalent.
 Humans have always had a tendency to reject God’s commandments.
-We see in the first sin (original sin).
+We see it in the first sin (original sin).

 God gave Adam and Eve one commandment.
 Do not eat the fruit of one particular tree.
 It should not have been hard to follow.
 There was plenty of other fruit to it.
 Yet they ate the forbidden fruit.